chaos-mesh/website/blog/2021-01-08-how-to-simulate-io-faults-at-runtime.md

 >
 > In the implementation above, we assume that:
 >
-> + The threads of the target process are POSIX threads and share the opened files.
+> - The threads of the target process are POSIX threads and share the opened files.
-> + When the target process creates threads using the `clone` function, the `CLONE_FILES` parameter is passed.
+> - When the target process creates threads using the `clone` function, the `CLONE_FILES` parameter is passed.
 >
 > Therefore, Chaos Mesh only replaces the FD of the first thread in the thread group.

 1. Write a piece of assembly code according to the two sections above and the usage of syscall directives.
 [Here](https://github.com/chaos-mesh/toda/blob/1d73871d8ab72b8d1eace55f5222b01957193531/src/replacer/fd_replacer.rs#L133) is an example of the assembly code.
 2. Use an assembler to translate the code into a binary program.
 We use [dynasm-rs](https://github.com/CensoredUsername/dynasm-rs) as the assembler.
 3. Use ptrace to make the target process run this program.
    When the program runs, the FD is replaced at runtime.

 ### Overall fault injection process

 The following diagram illustrates the overall I/O fault injection process:

 ![Fault injection process](/img/fault-injection-process.jpg)

-<div class="caption-center"> Fault injection process </div>
+<div style="margin: 1rem 0; font-style: italic; text-align: center;"> Fault injection process </div>

 In this diagram, each horizontal line corresponds to a thread that runs in the direction of the arrows.
 The **Mount/Umount Filesystem** and **Replace FD** tasks are carefully arranged in sequence.
 Given the process above, this arrangement makes a lot of sense.